Call 4: Wildfire Ready Quick Response Research and Data Publication

 - Award funds will be disbursed upon completion of required paperwork, as described below.
 Given the accelerated timeline, quick response fieldwork may need to begin before payment is received.

-- For Tier 1 and Tier 2 awards, Weather Ready Research Reports are due within six months of proposal activation.
+- For Track 1 and Track 2 awards, Weather Ready Research Reports are due within six months of proposal activation.

-- For Tier 3 awards, Data Publication Checklists are due within three months of proposal activation.
+- For Track 3 awards, Data Publication Checklist and Data Publication Template are due within three months of proposal activation.

 We welcome proposals that expand knowledge and data available on wildfire risk perception, preparedness, response, and recovery.
 However, there are a variety of additional fire weather topics and data collection strategies of interest to NOAA, including, but not limited to studies that accomplish the following: